openethereum/openethereum.github.io/Wallet-Remote-Access.md

+---
-# Remote Access to the Parity Wallet
+title: Remote Access to the Parity Wallet
+---

 Although our main focus is for the Wallet to work locally, there are couple of ways to access your remote Parity node's Wallet.